goreleaser/godownloader/README.md

   - ./godownloader-hugo.sh v0.33.1
 ```

 Without a version number, GitHub is queried to get the latest version number.
-This is subject to the usual [GitHub rate limits](https://developer.github.com/v3/#rate-limiting).
-If working on a public machine (like travis-ci), be sure to set `GITHUB_TOKEN`.

 ```yaml
 install: